Signo-Alaris/round-1-fizzbuzz/README.md

 1. Generalises the input - it could be any number, rather than just 100

 **Cons**
+1. Parallel implementation is wholly worse than the sequential solution without even getting better for larger numbers
 1. Doesn't have a summary comment section at the top of the code
 1. Uses 5 dependencies, where only 2 are actually needed
 1. Code itself has low readability
 1. Variables are vague - "n", "ifizz", "ibuzz"
 1. `return 0;` doesn't need to be included by default, but it is always better to be explicit
 1. Only two threads are generated, and they only access one variable each - these variables do not need to be atomic
+1. The whole "fizz buzz" conditional logic could be put into a function